Are you looking at travelling from Helsinki to Tallinn? Then this is everything you need to know about catching the Helsinki Tallinn ferry!

 There are several companies to choose from that make the crossing between Helsinki and Tallinn.

-The most popular company with the most crossings per day is Tallink Silja Line.
+However, the most popular company with the most crossings per day is Tallink Silja Line.
 Tallink Silja Line has seven regular crossings each day plus a sleeper service too.
+That’s why I would say this is the best ferry from Helsinki to Tallinn.

-Viking Line and Eckero Line each usually sail three times per day.
-Eckero Line is generally the cheapest provider but the crossing times are longer so that’s something to take into consideration.
+Viking Line and Eckero Line usually sail three times per day each.
+Eckero Line is generally the cheapest provider but the crossing times are longer, so that’s something to take into consideration.

 You may find older information online that refers to Linda Line Express but this company is no longer in operation.